MalTool: Malicious Tool Attacks on LLM Agents: Introduction

 However, this method faces two key challenges.
 First, generated tools may not correctly implement the target malicious behavior.
 Second, they may lack sufficient diversity, such that detecting one instance enables easy detection of others.
 To address these challenges, \method{} leverages an automated \emph{verifier} that checks whether a generated tool (i) correctly realizes the intended malicious behavior and (ii) is structurally distinct from prior instances.
 Using this verifier, \method{} iteratively prompts the coding LLM until a functionally correct and structurally unique malicious tool with the desired behavior is produced.
 To further improve efficiency, \method{} employs behavior-specific system prompts that explicitly guide the coding LLM and incorporate feedback from prior failed generations, thereby reducing the number of required iterations.

 We demonstrate that \method{} can successfully generate a diverse set of malicious tools, even when coding LLMs are safety-aligned.
 Notably, the monetary cost per successful malicious tool generation remains low for closed-source models, averaging about \$0.013 for GPT-4o, \$0.017 for GPT-5.2, \$0.033 for Claude-Opus-4.6, and \$0.016 for Gemini-3-Pro.
 In addition, \method{} substantially outperforms a baseline that directly prompts a coding LLM without a verifier.
-Using \method{}, we construct a dataset of standalone malicious tools containing 100 instances per malicious behavior across 12 distinct behaviors.
+Using \method{}, we construct a dataset of standalone malicious tools containing 100 instances per malicious behavior across 13 distinct behaviors.
 Furthermore, given a standalone malicious tool and a benign tool, we construct a \emph{Trojan malicious tool} by embedding the malicious function into the benign tool.
 We collected 10,573 benign real-world tools from \texttt{mcp.so}~\citep{mcpso}, \texttt{mcpservers}~\citep{mcpservers}, and \texttt{mcpmarket}~\citep{mcpmarket}.
-We use 5,287 tools to construct Trojan malicious tools, evenly distributing them across the 12 malicious behaviors to obtain approximately 440 Trojan instances per behavior, and reserve the remaining 5,286 tools as a benign dataset.
+We use 5,727 tools to construct Trojan malicious tools, evenly distributing them across the 13 malicious behaviors to obtain approximately 440 Trojan instances per behavior, and reserve the remaining 4,846 tools as a benign dataset.

-Regarding the third question, we evaluate representative program-analysis-based detection methods for identifying malicious tools, including commercial malware detection systems like VirusTotal~\citep{virustotal} and defenses tailored to LLM-agent tool ecosystems, including Tencent A.I.G~\citep{Tencent_AI-Infra-Guard_2025}, Cisco MCP Scanner~\citep{cisco-mcp-scanner}, and AntGroup MCPScan~\citep{sha2025mcpscan}.
-Our evaluation on both malicious and benign tool datasets shows that existing methods struggle to reliably identify malicious tools, exhibiting simultaneously high false negative rates on malicious tools and high false positive rates on benign tools.
+Regarding the third question, we evaluate representative program-analysis-based detection methods for identifying malicious tools, including commercial malware detection systems like VirusTotal~\citep{virustotal}, program-analysis-based detection methods like Bandit~\citep{bandit} and Semgrep~\citep{semgrep}, and defenses tailored to LLM-agent tool ecosystems, including Tencent A.I.G~\citep{Tencent_AI-Infra-Guard_2025}, Cisco MCP Scanner~\citep{cisco-mcp-scanner}, and AntGroup MCPScan~\citep{sha2025mcpscan}.
+Our evaluation on both malicious and benign tool datasets shows that existing methods struggle to reliably identify malicious tools, exhibiting simultaneously high false negative and false positive rates.
 These results highlight the urgent need for better defenses.

-To support reproducibility while minimizing potential misuse, we will publicly release the benign real-world tools we collected, but not the \method{} implementation or the generated malicious tool datasets.
-Additional details are provided in Section~\ref{sec:code}.